-A third limitation is the assumption that the computations performed in the sequential and parallel programs must be computed in a similar way, although the computations for the parallel program may be distributed in a complex manner.
+The key idea of our method is to compare a sequential and a parallel program.
+This approach takes advantage of the fact that, since it is usually easier to construct a correct sequential numerical program, developers often start with a sequential version or develop one in tandem with the parallel version.
+The effectiveness of our method relies on the assumption that the computations performed in the two programs are close to being exactly the same, though those computations may be distributed in a complex way in the parallel program.
 This assumption means that it is usually relatively inexpensive to determine if two symbolic expressions are equivalent or if one symbolic predicate implies another.
 The further removed the computations in the two programs become, the more powerful the symbolic manipulation must be in order to arrive at a conclusive result.
 If the computations performed by the two programs are very different, we might argue that the sequential program is not a good specification for the parallel one.
 Nevertheless, as we examine more complex programs, it is certainly possible that the kind of lightweight symbolic manipulation and theorem proving that we are currently using will no longer suffice.
 For this reason, we are exploring ways to integrate our approach with more sophisticated symbolic algebra and theorem proving tools.